vlddlv/qaclaw/README.md

 > **Experimental.** This is an early stage tool.
 Expect rough edges, breaking changes, and incomplete coverage of edge cases.

-An autonomous QA agent exposed over MCP.
 Give it test instructions in plain English and it opens a headless browser, executes the steps, handles failures, and returns pass/fail results.

 Built for the [night shift agents](https://jamon.dev/night-shift) workflow — queue up your QA runs before you finish for the day and come back to results in the morning.
 The agent works autonomously: it plans, executes, recovers from failures, asks clarifying questions when truly stuck, and learns from each run so the next one is faster.